Align-DETR: Enhancing End-to-end Object Detection with Aligned Loss: Method

-In summary, the \methodname~introduces an IoU-aware BCE loss~(IA-BCE) to solve the misalignment issue for higher precision on localization of DETR.
-It also extends the matching from pure one-to-one to many-to-one to accelerate the training.
-To overcome the sparsity of sample distribution, we introduce a prime sample weighting mechanism to suppress the weights of relatively unimportant samples.
+In summary, the Align-DETR introduces an Align Loss along with a matching strategy to solve the misalignment issue for higher precision on localization of DETR.
+Without loss of generality, our method can be integrated into any DETR-like architecture.